Meridian Review: Ontario’s Largest Credit Union vs the Big Banks

 Meridian Credit Union and Motusbank

-Earlier, I mentioned that Meridian Credit Union has extended its reach through its online subsidiary, motusbank, which is available to all Canadians outside of Quebec.
-I recently wrote an in-depth review of motusbank, but for the purpose of this article, I’ve listed a few of motusbank’s current offers below (rates subject to change):
+Earlier, I mentioned that Meridian Credit Union had extended its reach through its online subsidiary, Motusbank, which is available to all Canadians outside of Quebec.
+I recently wrote an in-depth review of Motusbank, but for this article, I’ve listed a few of Motusbank’s current offers below (rates subject to change):